 Top

-How Do I Find the Best Discrimination Attorney in New York?
+How to Find a Good Discrimination Attorney in NY?

-Federal, state, and local laws prohibit workplace discrimination on the basis of certain protected characteristics.
-Discrimination happens if you are unfairly treated in connection with an employment decision, such as hiring, firing, layoffs, promotions, compensation, or retirement.
-If you believe that you have been subjected to discrimination, you should consult the New York City discrimination attorneys at Phillips & Associates.
-Following are Frequently Asked Questions about how to find the best discrimination attorney in New York.
+Federal, state, and local laws prohibit discrimination based on certain protected characteristics.
+Discrimination claims can be warranted to happen if you are unfairly treated in connection with an employment decision, such as hiring, firing, layoffs, promotions, compensation, or retirement.
+If you believe that you have been subjected to discrimination, you should consult Phillips & Associates.
+Following are a few questions to ask about Attorneys in New York.

-How do I Find the Best Discrimination Attorney in New York?
+How do I Find a Good Discrimination Attorney in New York?

-You should find an attorney who has experience handling lawsuits arising out of the type of discrimination that you have faced in the workplace.
+You should find an attorney who has experience handling lawsuits arising out of the type of bias that you have faced at work.
 Protected characteristics in New York City include race, sex, national origin, age, citizenship, disability, color, sexual orientation, gender identity, marital status, pregnancy, religion, and national origin.
 New York City has a broad anti-discrimination law.

 However, not every characteristic protected by New York's Human Rights Law is also protected under state or federal law.
-For example, Title VII prohibits sex discrimination in the workplace, but it does not explicitly prohibit sexual orientation discrimination.
-Similarly, in New York City, you are protected against discrimination based on credit history or status as a victim of domestic violence.
+For example, Title VII prohibits sex discrimination at work, but it does not explicitly prohibit sexual orientation intolerance.
+Similarly, in New York City, you are protected against bias based on credit history or status as a victim of domestic violence.
 This same protection is not available under federal law.
 Your attorney should understand the differences between federal, state, and local laws and have experience pursuing cases of your type.

 What is Discrimination?